JonJagger/cyber-dojo/readme.txt

 :tab_size
   This is the number of spaces a tab character expands to in the editor textarea.
-  Not required and defaults to 4 spaces.
+  Not required.
+Defaults to 4 spaces.

 Katas Directory Structure